braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/preference_center/dnd_preference_center.md

 ## Drag and drop preference center components

-The drag-and-drop editor uses two key components to make preference center composition quick and easy: rows and blocks.
+The Drag-and-Drop Editor uses two key components to make preference center composition quick and easy: rows and blocks.
 All blocks must be placed in a row.

 {% tabs %}
 {% tab Rows %}